Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 ### Database Queries

 Drizzle ORM has two APIs for querying data: core and RQB.
 When developing for this project, we only use the core API to avoid having confusion as to when to use which.
 The RQB is also a high-level abstraction, so it can have its limitations, bugs and performance issues compared to core.

+## Pull Request Requirements

+Make sure you do follow these guidelines when submitting a pull request:

+- Run `pnpm review` to first format, then lint the project.
+- Any pull request must point to the `dev` branch.

 ## Development Shortcuts